-- Thirty Seconds To Mars used to play "O Fortuna" before they came out on stage (more than likely to evoke the same reaction it gets when it's played right before a sporting event).
+- 30 Seconds to Mars used to play "O Fortuna" before they came out on stage (more than likely to evoke the same reaction it gets when it's played right before a sporting event).
 Used most commonly during touring in support of A Beautiful Lie and used infrequently since then to create some cheap heat amongst older fans and pump up the rest of the crowd.

 - The "definite" version might be the one by Jean-Pierre Ponnelle for the Frankfurt Opera, exuberant in Costume Porn, Scenery Porn (and a dash of Freud Was Right porn too), doing the music justice.

 - The original version of "One Winged Angel" from Final Fantasy VII borrows its lyrics from Carmina Burana (with the exception of an insertion of the villain's name).
 The song was given original, more thematically-fitting lyrics later on for its appearance in Kingdom Hearts and Advent Children.